Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\begin{theorem} If $G$ is a hierarchically hyperbolic group acting on a locally finite Cayley graph $X$ of $G$ with a Morse element, and $H$ is an infinite index hierarchically quasi-convex subgroup of $G$, then $\omega_{G/H}=\omega_{H\backslash G}=\omega_G$. \end{theorem}
+\begin{thm} If $G$ is a hierarchically hyperbolic group acting on a locally finite Cayley graph $X$ of $G$ with a Morse element, and $H$ is an infinite index hierarchically quasi-convex subgroup of $G$, then $\omega(G/H)=\omega(G)$. \end{thm}

-\textbf{Outline of the paper.} In Section $2$ we will introduce the definitions of path system group, quasi-convex subgroup and constricting element.
-We also state some standard properties.
-In Section $3$ we will explain the two criteria that we will use to estimate the relative and quotient exponential growth rates.
-The rest of the paper is devoted to the development of our geometric framework so that we can apply these criteria.
-In Section $4$ we will prove a version of the <<Bounded Geodesic Image Property>> of hyperbolic spaces, but for quasi-convex subsets insetad of geodesics.
-In Section $5$ we will introduce the notion of \textit{buffering sequence} and we will give a version of <<Behrstock inequality>>.
-In Section $6$, given an infinite index quasi-convex subgroup and a quasi-convex element, we will produce another quasi-convex element whose orbit is <<transversal>> to the given subgroup.
+\paragraph{Outline of the paper.} In \autoref{sec:path-system} we will introduce the definitions of path system group, quasi-convex subgroup and constricting element.
+In \autoref{sec:growth-estimation} we will explain the two criteria that we will use to estimate the growth of quasi-convex subgroups.
+The rest of the chapter is devoted to the development of our geometric framework so that we can apply these criteria.
+In \autoref{sec:qc-int-img} we will prove a version of the \emph{bounded geodesic image property} of hyperbolic spaces.
+In \autoref{sec:buffering} we will introduce the notion of \emph{buffering sequence} and we will give a version of \emph{Behrstock inequality}.
+In \autoref{sec:finding}, given an infinite index quasi-convex subgroup and a quasi-convex element, we will produce another quasi-convex element whose orbit is ``transversal'' to the given subgroup.
 The proofs of both of our main results (\autoref{th:entropy1} and \autoref{th:entropy2}) share this argument.
-In Section $7$ we will study the elementary closures of constricting elements and also some geometric separation properties.
-Finally, in Section $8$ we will prove our main results (including \autoref{th:amalgam}) by constructing an appropriate buffering sequence in each situation.
+In \autoref{sec:constricting-elements} we will study the elementary closures of constricting elements apart from some geometric separation properties.
+Finally, in \autoref{sec:growth} we will prove our main results (including \autoref{th:amalgam}) by constructing an appropriate buffering sequence for each problem.